-Combine all the ingredients except the orange in a burlap bag or glass jar.
+- Combine all the ingredients except the orange in a burlap bag or glass jar.
 If using a jar, add the orange and seal the jar.
 If using a burlap bag, tie the sack shut and then tie the orange onto the outside of the sack.
 You can also just place the orange inside the sack.
 Decorate as desired.

-If using fresh cranberries and oranges, gift the potpourri within 2-3 days of making and keep stored in the fridge.
+- If using fresh cranberries and oranges, gift the potpourri within 2-3 days of making and keep stored in the fridge.
 If you use all dried fruits, the potpourri can be stored at room temperature for up to a month.

-To make the Potpourri, add the contents of your bag (or jar) to a medium size pot.
+- To make the Potpourri, add the contents of your bag (or jar) to a medium size pot.
 Add water until it comes 3/4 the way up the pot.
 Simmer on the stove over low heat, adding water every so often to keep it from drying up.

-P.S.
-Isn’t that Staub pot the most beautiful thing ever?
+If only you could smell my potpourri simmering away.
+SO Christmasy!!
+And isn’t that Staub pot the most beautiful thing ever?
 It’s really a work of art!
 I know I have already said this, but it’s my favorite!

 Lastly, if you make this Homemade Holiday Potpourri be sure to leave a comment and/or give this recipe a rating!
 Above all, I love to hear from you guys and always do my best to respond to each and every comment.
 And of course, if you do make this recipe, don’t forget to tag me on Instagram!
 Looking through the photos of recipes you all have made is my favorite!